 “Restrictive and exclusionary banking and financial regulations no doubt played a role in the drive to create cryptocurrency to begin with, so there’s no surprise that the industry is resistant to regulations as a whole.” – Darya Karatkevich

-Across the globe, self regulation comes in many different forms.
-But all groups involved share the same vision: to help crypto-based startups navigate the fast-growing blockchain industry.
+Across the globe, self regulation in the blockchain industry comes in many different forms.
+But all groups involved share the same vision: to help crypto-based startups safely navigate the fast-growing blockchain industry.

 In the next section, we’ll cover four different regions of the world.
 By taking a look at the self-regulatory projects they each have going, we can gain some insight into how self-regulation is fitting into the future of crypto.